Rafting the Main Fork of the Salmon River

 Permit information (and reservations) can be found here.

-Make sure that your permit is printed out and somewhat easily accessible at all times.
+Make sure that your permit is easily accessible at all times.
 Take it from the author’s friend, a former River Ranger on the Salmon; there’s nothing “river cops” love more than making you unpack your whole dry bag to find your permit!

-There are also $4 recreation fees per person per day.
+There are also $4 recreation fees per person per day and a $6 non-refundable lottery or reservation fee.

 Full trip requirements can be found here